--For all of the items in the registration packet (the folders, the name tags, the drink tickets) we went to Staples.
+-For all of the printing (except name tags and name labels for the folders, which we printed ourselves, as described below) and all of the items in the registration packets (the folders, the sticker labels, the name tags, the drink tickets), we went to Staples.

 -I really recommend using Avery printable name tags and stickers.
 You can get templates online (or they’re often already available in Word), and then use mail merge to create personalized documents.
 We used this to make the name tags, registration receipts, the talk/poster scoring sheets, and the stickers for the folders.
 This really didn’t take too long so I think it’s worthwhile to learn how to use mail merges to make this process easier.